 Gift of Innocence is a new addition to my series, Visionaries: My Tribute to the Innovators of Fine Art.
 Here, I re-imagine the artistry of the English Neo-Classicist painter, John William Godward (1861-1922).
-Simple Gift features Godward’s 1906 sumptuous painting, Violets, Sweet Violets.
+Gift of Innocence features Godward’s 1906 sumptuous painting, Violets, Sweet Violets.

 My version presents a postcard of the original taped to a mottled wall above a sconce of miniature violets.

 Every museum store in the world carries postcards of their most popular works.
 I have dozens of these cards featuring every style of painting imaginable.